The ingenious Spanish invention to irrigate the field using up to 70% less water

 In the Axarquia, the area where the company is located, there is a very serious problem of water deficit: there is much more demand than the available resources, with the Viñuela reservoir at 14% of its capacity.
 The situation in the rest of Spain is not much better, since we are in one of the three driest hydrological years since 1961, with only 25% of the insured harvest.

-At this juncture, the efficiency achieved by DeepDrop could be the salvation for hundreds of farmers.
-"The saving of water ranges between 40 and 70 percent, depending not only on the crop, but also on the soils in which we are working.
-Some tests that we have done with avocado crops reach that 70 percent, a very considerable figure.
-We have also tested its effectiveness on citrus, in olive groves we are beginning to carry out tests that are giving very good results...
-It can be used with any type of crop," says Ernesto.
+At this juncture, the efficiency achieved by DeepDrop can be salvation for hundreds of farmers. «Saving water ranges between 40 and 70 percent, depending not only on the crop, but also on the soils that we are working on.
+Some tests we have done with avocado crops reach that 70 percent, a very considerable figure.
+We have also tested its effectiveness in citrus trees, in olive groves we are beginning to do tests that are giving very good results...
+It can be used with any type of crop," Ernesto assures.

 More advantages